-- 5.10.1 An employee must, at all times act in accordance with the trust that the public is entitled to place in them. - 5.10.2 Employees are reasonably expected to be ready and able at the agreed times of working to carry out their job. - 5.10.3 Politeness and courtesy should be expressed to the public and to internal and external clients at all times. - 5.10.4 Customer care and courtesy must be maintained with appropriate professional boundaries and particular attention should be paid when in contact with children and/or vulnerable adults. - 5.10.5 In carrying out their duties and responsibilities employees' honesty and integrity should be beyond question.
+- 5.10.2 Employees are reasonably expected to be ready and able at the agreed times of working to carry out their job. - 5.10.3 Politeness and courtesy should be expressed to the public and to internal and external clients at all times. - 5.10.4 Customer care and courtesy must be maintained with appropriate professional boundaries and particular attention should be paid when in contact with children and/or vulnerable adults. - 5.10.5 In carrying out their duties and responsibilities employees' honesty and integrity should be beyond question.